Aces beat Sun 85-71, take 2-0 series lead in WNBA Finals

+LAS VEGAS (AP) — A’ja Wilson, Chelsea Gray and Kelsey Plum provided all the offense Las Vegas needed to move the Aces one win away from the franchise’s first WNBA title.

-LAS VEGAS (KLAS)– A’ja Wilson had 26 points and 10 rebounds to lead the Las Vegas Aces to an 85-71 victory over the Connecticut Sun on Tuesday night in Game 2 of the WNBA Finals.
+Wilson had 26 points and 10 rebounds to lead Las Vegas to an 85-71 victory over the Connecticut Sun on Tuesday night in Game 2 of the WNBA Finals.

-The Aces are now one victory away from the franchise’s first championship with Game 3 on Thursday in Connecticut.
-Las Vegas was swept in the 2008 Finals when the team was still in San Antonio.
-The Aces were also swept in 2020.
+The Aces had been 0-6 in the Finals before taking the first two games of the series with Connecticut.
+Las Vegas, which was swept in the championship in 2008 when the franchise was still in San Antonio and also in 2020, will look to secure the title on Thursday night in Connecticut.

 “A’ja cussed me out before the game.
 That’s all I needed,” Plum said.
 “About time I joined the party.
 They carried us all week.
 It’s good to hit some shots, but we have one more.”